How to Build Your Own ChatGPT or Any LLM

 Step 2: Supervised Fine-Tuning (SFT)

 Supervised fine-tuning is a crucial stage in the development of an LLM.
-In this phase, a series of steps are taken to improve the capabilities of the natural language model.
+In this phase, a series of steps are taken to enhance the capabilities of the natural language model.
 These steps include:

 Generation of a smaller dataset:

 A specific and smaller dataset is created to be used for improving the model.
-This dataset can focus on specific questions and answers or detailed information from a particular area.
+This dataset may focus on specific questions and answers or detailed information from a particular area.

 Data that the model is expected to handle accurately is selected.
 This involves searching for examples and exercises that are relevant and representative of the type of information the model should be able to process.

 The created dataset focuses on providing examples that help the model generalize and understand different scenarios.
-The aim is to train the model to adapt and respond appropriately to various types of input.
+The goal is to train the model to adapt and respond appropriately to various types of input.

 Weight of the dataset:

 During training, greater weight is given to the dataset generated in this stage.
-This means that the model will give more importance and pay more attention to this dataset during the training process.
+This means that the model will place more importance and attention on this dataset during the training process.

-The language model learns which responses are considered acceptable for different types of input it receives.
-Criteria and guidelines are established to determine the quality and accuracy of the responses, so that the model can improve its responsiveness.
+The language model learns which responses are considered acceptable for the different types of input presented to it.
+Criteria and guidelines are established to determine the quality and accuracy of the responses, so that the model can improve its response capability.

-Supervised fine-tuning is essential for improving and refining the natural language model.
-This stage allows the model to adjust and better adapt to various situations and types of information it may encounter.
+Supervised fine-tuning is essential for enhancing and refining the natural language model.
+This stage allows the model to adjust and better adapt to the various situations and types of information it may encounter.

-Recently, a lawyer who relied too much on chatgpt was provided with legal precedents and legal bases that did not exist.
+Recently, a lawyer who relied too heavily on ChatGPT received legal precedents and legal bases that did not exist.
 This problem raises concerns about the reliability and integrity of the responses generated by the LLM.

-While the reasons behind these hallucinations are still being investigated, one theory suggests that supervised fine-tuning could be one of the main causes of this problem.
-During this stage, the model may respond with information that it does not originally have, which could lead to incorrect or invented responses.
+While the reasons behind these hallucinations are still being investigated, one theory suggests that supervised fine-tuning could be one of the main causes of this issue.
+During this stage, the model may respond with information it does not originally possess, which could lead to incorrect or fabricated responses.

-As a result, it is important to address and mitigate this issue of hallucinations in the development and training stage of the LLM.
+As a result, it is important to address and mitigate this hallucination problem during the development and training stage of the LLM.
 This involves careful selection of datasets and rigorous validation of the responses generated by the model to ensure their accuracy and truthfulness.

 Step 3: Reinforcement Learning from Human Feedback (RLHF)